During a conversation about moderating over on LinkedIn, I was asked how you avoid’ a sluggish’ webinar or online event.

 Make sure your panellists are prepared, understand the format and who the audience is.

-As a moderator, that ideally means a pre-webinar conversation so the panels can get to know you and each other and feel part of the planning process.
+As a moderator, that ideally means a pre-event conversation so the panellists can get to know you and each other and feel part of the planning process.

 You can use this to gauge any concerns, areas they feel uncomfortable or ill-equipped to comment on.

-The sooner you can get the panellists speaking during the webinar, the better – getting them to introduce themselves is a good way of doing this.
+The sooner you can get the panellists speaking during the webinar, the better – getting them to introduce themselves is a good way of breaking the ice.

 Encourage panellists to add their thoughts rather than wait to be formally asked to respond – but it’s important they don’t talk over each other or interrupt.